 Historically, Colombia has had a serious kidnapping problem.
 The cartels, FARC, and many lone wolves realised long ago that kidnapping the right person could result in a big and relatively easy payday, so the partners, the kids, and the grandparents of anyone with money were forever a target.

 Since the turn of the century, however, kidnappings in the country have fallen by over 90%.
 What’s more, tourists were never really targets.
-There’s really no need to worry at all mum!
+See, Colombia is safe, there’s really no need to worry at all mum!

 Tap water is safe to drink

 No cholera or disposable plastic here friends!
-The tap water is free and delicious.
+Colombia’s tap water is safe, free and delicious.